-After considering the two competing criminal justice models, you may wonder why the two models are even possible-in other words, how can criminal justice professionals follow different procedures in different situations when ours is a nation under the rule of law and due process?
+After considering the two competing criminal justice models, you may wonder why the two models are even possible-in other words, how can criminal justice professionals follow different procedures in different situations when our nation functions under the rule of law and due process?
 The answer is that players throughout the system exercise discretion, making decisions based on their own judgments in particular situations.
-As you consider the processes and cases presented throughout this book, you will see discretion at work in many different ways.
+As you consider the processes and cases presented throughout this book, you will see discretion applied in many ways.

-For example, lawmakers understand that they cannot anticipate the range of circumstances surrounding each crime or create laws that reflect all local attitudes and priorities concerning crime control.
+For example, lawmakers understand they cannot anticipate the range of circumstances surrounding each crime or create laws that reflect all local attitudes and priorities concerning crime control.
 Further, they cannot possibly enact enough laws to cover all potentially harmful behavior, with exceptions described for every possible scenario where strict application of the law would result in injustice.
 The report of the President's Commission on Law Enforcement and Administration of Justice (published in 1967) made a pertinent comment in this regard:

 Crime does not look the same on the street as it does in a legislative chamber.
 How much noise or profanity makes conduct "disorderly" within the meaning of the law?
 When must a quarrel be treated as a criminal assault: at the first threat, or at the first shove, or at the first blow, or after blood is drawn, or when a serious injury is inflicted?
 How suspicious must conduct be before there is "probable cause," the constitutional basis for an arrest?
-Every [officer], however sketchy or incomplete his education, is an interpreter of the law.
+Every [officer], however sketchy or incomplete his education, is an interpreter of the law.38

 Accordingly, enacting laws is just a first step, and persons charged with the day-to-day response to crime must exercise their own judgment within the limits set by those laws.
-Basically, they must decide whether to take action, which official response is appropriate, and how the community's attitude toward specific types of criminal acts should influence decisions.
-For example:
+Basically, they must decide whether to act, which official response is appropriate, and how the community's attitude toward specific types of criminal acts should influence decisions.
+You will further explore the context surrounding the following examples of discretion throughout this book:

-- Police officers exercise extensive discretion in deciding whether to stop, search, or arrest someone (discussed in Chapter 5). - Prosecuting attorneys decide whether to bring criminal charges against an arrestee, thus making one of the most important judgment calls in the system (Chapter 8). - Judges exercise discretion in setting or denying bail, and in imposing sentences (even with sentencing guidelines, discussed in Chapter 9). - Corrections officials decide key issues of where to house convicted criminals, how to discipline them for rules violations on the inside, and whether to grant them early release on parole (Chapters 10 and 11).
+- Police officers exercise extensive discretion in deciding whether to stop, search, or arrest someone. - Prosecuting attorneys decide whether to bring criminal charges against an arrestee, thus making one of the most important judgment calls in the system. - Judges exercise discretion in setting or denying bail and in imposing sentences (even with sentencing guidelines). - Corrections officials decide where to house persons convicted of crimes, how to discipline them for rules violations, and whether to grant them early release on parole.